lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 ### Available controllers

-All overlay object types have one controller which is used as the `itemController` for its associated array of objects.
-It is named as the object type and is extending `Ember.ObjectController`.
+Each overlay object type has a controller which is used as the `itemController` for the associated array of objects.
+These controllers are named in line with their object types extend `Ember.ObjectController`.

-The `polylines` and `polygons` additionally have a path controller (`google-map/polyline-path` and `google-map/polygon-path`) which are extending `Ember.ArrayController` so that you can handle differently their paths.
+The `polylines` and `polygons` each have an additional path controller (`google-map/polyline-path` and `google-map/polygon-path`).
+The `polyline-path` and `polygon-path` controllers each extend `Ember.ArrayController` so that you can handle their paths separately.

-Here is the list of all controllers available, all injected in `app/controllers/google-map` path:
+Here is the list of all controllers created by the add-on.
+Each of them is injected into the path `app/controllers/google-map`:
 - **`marker`**
 - **`info-window`**
 - **`circle`**